Convex-Dev/design/papers/convex-whitepaper.md

 * It reduces the number of hashes that need to be computed (a performance bottleneck in some cases)
 * There is a certain elegance and minor performance benefit in being able to index the tree using hex digits

-CVM data structures are used widely throughout the whole Convex implementation: For example the ordering of blocks in the CPoS algorithm is internally implemented as a Vector.
+CVM data structures are used widely throughout the whole Convex implementation: For example the ordering of blocks in the CPoS algorithm is internally implemented as a vector.

 ##### Syntax Objects